Purdue-CS193/homework-0-al3xchu/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# Alex's First CS193 Homework
+- Having students as teachers instead of professors
+- class only meets once a week
+- i have more than one TA in the lecture